All Products

 Important

-LVM is not supported:
+LVM is not supported in the following scenarios:

-• The migration source does not support lvm2 or the lvm2 package is not installed.
+• The migration source does not support lvm2, or the lvm2 package is not installed.

-Configure mount targets
+Configure mount points

 Note